Understanding Sleep Cycles

 REM Sleep (Rapid Eye Movement):

 Occurs about 70–90 minutes after falling asleep.
-Brain activity increases, vivid dreaming occurs, and emotional and memory processing take place.-
+Brain activity increases, vivid dreaming occurs, and emotional and memory processing take place.⏱ Duration: Around 20 minutes in early cycles, increasing in later ones.

 The body experiences temporary muscle paralysis to prevent acting out dreams.